Private Ski Guiding

 To find out more about our courses, availability, pricing structure, or to ask any questions, please get in touch via email [email protected] or by phone on +44 (0)845 527 58 12.

-We take a 20% deposit to secure your trip, and we ask for the balance to be paid 10 weeks before the course start date.
-Any bookings within 10 weeks will be the full amount.
+We take a 30% deposit to secure your trip, and we ask for the balance to be paid 10 weeks before the course start date.
+Any bookings within 10 weeks will be the full amount at check out.